 Happy Birthday, Paris Agreement!
 Here is how the EU will be celebrating

-State of play on the negotiations on the Energy Union Governance Regulation on three core elements of the Paris Agreement – ahead of decisions in the European Parliament and Council
+State of play on the negotiations on the Energy Union Governance Regulation on three core elements of the Paris Agreement

 Duwe, Matthias (2017): Happy Birthday, Paris Agreement!
 Here is what the EU is getting you.
 State of play on the negotiations on the Energy Union Governance Regulation on three core elements of the Paris Agreement - ahead of decisions in the European Parliament and Council, Report, Ecologic Institute: Berlin

 The EU runs the risk of not properly implementing key elements from the Paris climate treaty.
 As the Paris Agreement prepares to celebrate its second birthday on 12 December 2017, the EU is reaching a decisive stage in the negotiations on the so-called Governance Regulation in both the European Parliament (vote on December 7) and Council (meeting on December 18).
 The European Commission's proposal for a new climate and energy governance framework is falling short in fully taking account of key provisions of the Paris Agreement.
-It published a draft Regulation on the Governance on the Energy Union on 30 November 2016, in which it makes only scant reference to the Paris Agreement.
+It published a draft Regulation on the Governance of the Energy Union on 30 November 2016, in which it makes only scant reference to the Paris Agreement.
 Ecologic Institute analysed specifically how three key elements of the Paris Agreement are being taken up in the EU: the long-term objectives, the 5-year pledge & review process and the planning instrument "long-term strategies".

 Internal deliberations by EU Member States in the Council of the European Union show minor improvements over the Commission proposal.
 In the European Parliament, amendments have been proposed that could improve the proposal significantly on all three issues.